tencentyun/intlcloud-documents/product/存储/对象存储 4.0/产品简介/产品介绍_intl.md

 COS Infrequent Access is a reliable object storage service with low storage cost and low access latency.

 You can cut your storage cost while still accessing the first byte in the milliseconds.
-You can pay and retrieve data without waiting and you can also quickly read data.
-It is well suited for use cases with low access frequency.
+You can read data without waiting.
+Reading data incurs a fee and it is well suited for use cases with low access frequency.

 **Application scenarios:** Network disk data, big data analysis, government and enterprise business data, infrequent access archive, and monitoring data.